MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/view-usage-reports.md

 1. Verify that the user account that is performing this procedure is a member of the Visitors group.

-2. In the site collection, browse to the library or list for which you want to view the Most Popular Items report, and then do one of the following:
+2. In the site collection, browse to the library or list for which you want to view the Most Popular Items report, and then do one of the following tasks:

   - For a library, click the **LIBRARY** tab, and then, on the ribbon, click **Most Popular Items**.

   - For a list, click the **LIST** tab, and then, on the ribbon, click **Most Popular Items**.

 3. By default, the report lists items in the library or list that has most views for the Recent time period.
-To view other rankings, do the following:
+To view other rankings, do the following tasks:

-  - To view a report that lists items for a different usage event types, select a usage event type from the menu at the top of the page.
+  - To view a report that lists items for a different usage event type, select a usage event type from the menu at the top of the page.

   - To view a report that list items for the complete time period the item was available, click **Ever**.